Work in Progress

 Educate and Punish: The effects of placing young offenders in Closed Educational Centres

-The Impact of Lifting Barriers to Mental Health Care for Refugees : Evidence from a RCT
+The Impact of Lifting Barriers to Mental Health Care for Refugees: Evidence from a French Randomised Controlled Trial

 with Jérôme Valette, Flore Gubert and Marie-Caroline Saglio-Yatzimirsky